AllComputerCompany/eRecrutement/README.md

 # eRecrutement platform

-ERecrutement is a small flatform for search jobs.
+ERecrutement is a small platform for search jobs.

-## Tutorial
-Take the full tutorial here on [Udemy](https://www.udemy.com/web-development-with-php-build-a-nice-job-recruitment-site/)

 ## Installation
 clone the eRecrutement source in your directory: